What states require car insurance?

 For example, you may live in a state that only requires low levels of bodily injury and property damage liability coverage.
 On the other hand, your state may require higher liability limits, along with PIP, MedPay, or uninsured/underinsured motorist coverage.

 Consider adding collision and comprehensive car insurance to your policy if you drive a newer vehicle, an expensive vehicle, or a car under a loan or lease.
-A full coverage policy with collision and comprehensive insurance will help you stay protected even if you cause an accident.
+A full coverage policy, including collision and comprehensive insurance, will help you stay protected even if you cause an accident.
+Keep in mind that car insurance requirements by state vary, so it’s essential to check what car insurance your state requires in your specific location.

 Remember to compare free auto insurance quotes from several car insurance companies before making a final decision on coverage.
 Comparing quotes can help you get the coverage you need without paying too much.